JezuzLizard/t6-map-templates/zm_templates/README.md

 # Compiling and Debugging
-To compile, run `mod_name/compile.py` and you're done.
+To compile, run the `compile.py` script in your desired map's folder.

-For debugging you can use these commands, run each separately:
+For debugging, you can use these commands, but must be ran separately:
 ```
+loadmod "" 			// for unloading the map's mod
-loadmod [mod_name]
+loadmod [mod_name] 	// for loading the map's mod
-exec [mod_name]
+exec [mod_name] 	// each map will come with a config that runs the map with the correct gametype
 ```